Dean: Sueann Ambron

 Requirements for Admission to the MBA and MS Programs

 Persons contemplating graduate study are encouraged to learn about admission and program requirements by scheduling an appointment with a graduate advisor or attending one of the regularly scheduled prospective student information meetings.
-Call 303-315-8200.
+Call 303-315-8200 to schedule an appointment.

 Admission to the graduate programs in business is granted only to students showing high promise of success in graduate business study.
 Admission is based on the following indicators of the candidate’s likelihood to succeed in the program.

-The GMAT is required for admission consideration for any applicant who does not have a post-baccalaureate degree.
-The GMAT is administered at numerous centers throughout the world.
-For information and to make application for the test, write to: GMAT, Educational Testing Service, CN 6103, Princeton, NJ 08541; or phone 1-800-GMATNOW; or visit www.mba.com.
-The code numbers for UC Denver’s graduate business programs are as follows:
+The GMAT or GRE is required for admission consideration for any applicant who does not have a previously awarded master’s degree.
+The GMAT or GRE is administered at numerous centers throughout the world.
+For information and to register for the test, write to: GMAT/GRE, Educational Testing Service, CN 6103, Princeton, NJ 08541; or phone 1-800-GMATNOW; or visit www.mba.com.
+The code numbers for CU Denver’s graduate business programs are as follows:

 A record of appropriate employment at increasing levels of responsibility is considered a positive indicator of the likelihood of successful completion of graduate work.
 A resume must be submitted with the application materials.

-Students applying for graduate programs in business do not need to have taken their undergraduate degrees in business.
+Students applying for graduate programs in business do not need an undergraduate degree in business.
 The MBA program is specifically designed so that the required courses cover the material needed for completion of the degree.
 There are no prerequisites needed to start the MBA program.
-Applicants for the MS degree, however, may be required to take background or common body of knowledge courses, depending on the individual’s academic background.
-Students with nonbusiness backgrounds have completed the program successfully.
-For more detailed information, phone a graduate academic advisor, 303-315-8200.
+Students with non-business backgrounds have completed the program successfully.
+Applicants for the MS degrees, however, may be required to take background or common body of knowledge courses, depending on the individual’s academic background.
+For more detailed information, phone the graduate programs office to schedule an appointment with a graduate academic advisor, 303-315-8200.

-It is expected that students have an adequate level of personal computer proficiency in a word processing and spreadsheet software, as well as a good working knowledge of basic algebra and proper English.
+It is expected that students have an adequate level of personal computer proficiency in a word processing and spreadsheet software, as well as a good working knowledge of basic algebra and English grammar.

 The Admission Process